mpeterv/argparse/README.md

 ### Creating a parser

-The module contains the Parser class.
-To create an instance, call it or its `:new()` method.
+The module is a function which, when called, creates an instance of the Parser class.

 ```lua
 -- script.lua